 Side effects can include mild bleeding from the injection, prolonged erection (priapism) and, rarely, formation of fibrous tissue at the injection site.

 The erection usually starts within 10 minutes and, when effective, lasts between 30 and 60 minutes.
-Side effects can include pain, minor bleeding in the urethra and formation of fibrous tissue inside your penis.
+Side effects can include a burning feeling in the penis, minor bleeding in the urethra and formation of fibrous tissue inside your penis.

-- Testosterone replacement.
-Some men have erectile dysfunction that might be complicated by low levels of the hormone testosterone.
+Testosterone replacement.
+Some people have erectile dysfunction that might be complicated by low levels of the hormone testosterone.
 In this case, testosterone replacement therapy might be recommended as the first step or given in combination with other therapies.

 Penis pumps, surgery and implants